cdbrown0702/cs326-final-team-rho/docs/gradingrubric.md

 - No commented-out code, extraneous variables
 - Clear documentation for methods and important code blocks
 - Routing is done properly
-- Website is deployed on Heroku
+- Website is deployed publicly on Heroku
 - Video demonstration clearly displays features of app and how it could be used by campus members

 ### Map View Page